ComposableFi/composable/docs/byog.md

 ## How much does my transaction cost?

-When a transaction is executed, its `weight` is known and is roughly equal to compute resources it consumes.
+When a transaction is executed, its `weight` is known and roughly equal to the computational resources it consumes.

 Weight is converted into an appropriate amount of PICA by the polynomial formula.